kubewarden/docs/docs/operator-manual/upgrade-path.md

 - `kubewarden-controller` chart, in their appVersion field.
 - `kubewarden-defaults` chart, in their appVersion field.
 - `policy-server` image tag for manually deployed ones.
-The resource for the default one is already included in `kubewarden-defaults` chart.
+The resource for the default one is already managed by the `kubewarden-defaults` chart.
 - `kwctl` binary.

 ## Stack version compatibility among components